openhealthcare/opal/README.md

 * [The introductory tutorial](http://opal.openhealthcare.org.uk/docs/tutorial/)
 * Reading through some [High level topic guides](http://opal.openhealthcare.org.uk/docs/guides/topic-guides/)

-The documentation are updated frequently, and we welcome any feedback or contributions to it.
+The documentation is updated frequently, and we welcome any feedback or contributions to it.
 If you find any problems, or feel that anything needs clarifying in any way, please take 30 seconds to fill out a new isue [here](https://github.com/openhealthcare/opal/issues/new).

 Documentation for old and developmetn branches are available at e.g. [http://opal.openhealthcare.org.uk/docs/v0.7.1/](http://opal.openhealthcare.org.uk/docs/v0.7.1/)